OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

 ---
 title: Join the Office 365 Developer Program
-description: Join the Office 365 Developer Program to develop and test Office 365 solutions independent of your production environment. ms.date: 04/01/2019
+description: Join the Office 365 Developer Program to develop Office 365 solutions independent of your production environment. ms.date: 04/01/2019
 localization_priority: Priority
 ---

 # Welcome to the Office 365 Developer Program

 Join your friends and colleagues in the Office 365 Developer Program.
-Use the Office 365 developer subscription to develop and test your solutions independent of your production environment.
+Use the Office 365 developer subscription to develop your solutions independent of your production environment.
 You can build solutions for Microsoft Teams, Office Add-ins, Microsoft Graph, SharePoint Framework, SharePoint Add-ins, and more.

 ## Join the Office 365 Developer Program